isc-projects/bind9/doc/dnssec-guide/recipes.rst

    NSEC3 will fall back to treating the zone as unsecured (rather than "bogus"), as described in Section 2 of :rfc:`5155`.

-To enable NSEC3, update your ``dnssec-policy`` and add the desired NSEC3 parameters.
+To enable NSEC3, update your :any:`dnssec-policy` and add the desired NSEC3 parameters.
 The example below enables NSEC3 for zones with the ``standard`` DNSSEC policy, using 0 additional iterations, no opt-out, and a zero-length salt: